chmald/ai-agents/README.md

 * `docs/architecture.md` – Full architecture diagram and component description.
 * `docs/deployment.md` – K8s/Helm deployment instructions, scaling, autoscaling.
 * `docs/developer.md` – How to add a new agent, update the LLM, write actions.
+* `docs/azure-openai-migration.md` – Guide for setting up and using Azure OpenAI.

 All docs are written in Markdown so you can render them with any static site generator (MkDocs, Hugo, etc.).